TAPESTRY: MUSSAR THROUGH A WOMAN'S LENS

 In response to the desire in the community to experience Mussar in a way that addresses a more inclusive approach, we have created an all-new course by and for women, with an open door to men.
-Tapestry has been in development for more than a year!
+Tapestry includes va'ad and chevruta sessions over Zoom, as well as practice assignments.

 וְיָדַעְתָּ֣ הַיּ֗וֹם וַהֲשֵׁבֹתָ֮ אֶל־לְבָבֶ֒ךָ֒